raylutz/audit-engine-docsite/docs/user-guide/scanengine.md

 **How to recover from bad naming procedures:**

 1. Analyze ranges of names that exist in the set of images and plan a simple file naming scheme.
+Check with staff at AuditEngine  if needed to make sure that your plan will work to allow resorting of the names from each archive to return them to the originally scanned order.
 2. Use existing numbers when possible and make sure you record how you renamed the original names to the new names.
 3. Unzip the zip files into separate folders so they can be renamed.
 Make sure names are unique among all folders.
 4. Use existing tools like Bulk Rename Utility (BRU) "https://www.bulkrenameutility.co.uk/" to quickly rename them.